-In addition to the above mentioned standard conditions additional conditions apply for participation in the Targeted Long Term Refinancing Operations (both TLTROs as well as TLTROs-II).
+In addition to the above mentioned standard conditions additional conditions apply for participation in the Targeted Longer-Term Refinancing Operations (for TLTROs, TLTROs-II as well as TLTROs-II).
 The relevant documentation can be found at the bottom of this page.

 In order to gain access to participation in monetary policy transactions, please contact:firstname.lastname@example.org , tel. +31 20 520 5000.

 As of the beginning of March 2015 the Eurosystem national central banks, including DNB, started buying central government bonds and bonds issued by a number of national and European institutions.
 This public sector purchase programme (PSPP) complements two purchase programs launched in the last months of 2014, under which asset-backed securities (ABS) and covered bonds are bought.
 The intention is to buy EUR 60 billion a month under the three programmes, until the end of September 2016 or in any case until the Governing Council of the ECB sees evidence of a sustained adjustment in the path of inflation in accordance with the objective for price stability.